-91 California Environmental Protection Agency, "Cortese List Data Resources," Accessed October 24, 2022. https://calepa.ca.gov/sitecleanup/corteselist/.
+&lt;sup>91 California Environmental Protection Agency.
+"Cortese List Data Resources."
+Accessed October 24, 2022. https://calepa.ca.gov/sitecleanup/corteselist/.

-92 Nonaqueous phase liquids (NAPLs) are hydrocarbons that exist as a separate, immiscible phase when in contact with water and/or air.
+&lt;sup>92 Nonaqueous phase liquids (NAPLs) are hydrocarbons that exist as a separate, immiscible phase when in contact with water and/or air.
 Light nonaqueous phase liquids (LNAPLs) have densities less than that of water.
 LNAPLs represent potential long-term sources for continued ground-water contamination at many sites.
 Source: United States Environmental Protection Agency.
 Light Nonaqueous Phase Liquids.
 June 2015.

-93 AECOM.
+&lt;sup>93 AECOM.
 Corrective Plan Implementation Report.
 April 2020.

-94 Gwinn, Brian.
+&lt;sup>94 Gwinn, Brian.
 Hazardous Materials Specialist, Groundwater Protection Program, San Mateo County Environmental Health Services Department.
 Email communication dated September 8, 2022.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: 1) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-2) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-3) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-4) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-5) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, result in a safety hazard or excessive noise for people residing or working in the project area?
-6) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
-7) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires?
-Im pact HAZ-1: The project would not create environment through the rou materials (Less than Signifi • sal of hazard lous
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: Create a significant hazard to the pub- environment through the routine trans or disposal of hazardous materials?
+2) Create a significant hazard to the public environment through reasonably forest upset and accident conditions involving release of hazardous materials into the environment? seeable ng the 3) Emit hazardous emissions or handle hazardous materials, substated waste within one-quarter mile of an exproposed school? inces, or 4) Be located on a site which is included of hazardous materials sites compiled to Government Code Section 65962.5 a result, would it create a significant has the public or the environment? pursuant and, as 5) For a project located within an airport plan or, where such a plan has not bee adopted, within two miles of a public or public use airport, result in a safety or excessive noise for people residing working in the project area? en airport hazard 6) Impair implementation of or physical interfere with an adopted emergency plan or emergency evacuation plan? - 7) Expose people or structures, either directly, to a significant risk of loss or death involving wildland fires?
+Impact HAZ-1: The project would not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+(Less than Significant Impact)